Chinese Novels — Timeline, List, and Brief Introduction

 Legend of Nanke or Nanke Taishou Zhuan, by Li Gongzuo.

-A rich person named Chu Yufen one day fell asleep, and in his dream, he was invited to a kingdom, met the king, married a beautiful princess, had seven children, became a good governor for decades, experienced all the prosperity and countless wealth.
+A rich person named Chu Yufen fell asleep one day, and in his dream, he was invited to a kingdom, met the king, married a beautiful princess, had seven children, became a good governor for decades, and experienced prosperity and countless wealth.

 After he woke up, he realized he had experienced a lifetime in a dream.
 And later he found out that this kingdom in his dream was a huge ant cave near his mansion.